All Episodes

 I often check into airport.

-Okay, Bill, what point apart from that did you want to make?
+Okay, Bill, what point about that did you want to make?

-Well, you know, I'm one of Janet Incompetano's terror watch list victims.
+Well, you know, I'm one of your Janet Incompetano's terror watch list victims.

 You know, basically, I might as well be on the terror watch list because I'm a conservative and I'm a patriot and I served in Iraq.